 You can’t be vegan in Korea.
 Veganism is unheard of here.
 It’s impossible.Someone on the internet

 Myth vs. truth—Korean vegans exist, and foreign vegans are in no danger of starving to death.
-And compared with past years, today we’re spoiled!
-Online shopping sites such as Coupang and iHerb supply practically anything you can’t buy locally.
+And compared with past years, today we’re absolutely spoiled.
+Online shopping sites such as Coupang and iHerb supply just about anything you can’t buy locally.

 On the other hand, online stores sometimes stop carrying great products for no apparent reason.
 Plus, am I the only one who’s noticed that previously vegan-friendly companies will suddenly erase the word “vegan” from their marketing materials?
 When you write in for an explanation, whoever answers your email decides to play dumb.

 Vegan?
 What’s that?
 You don’t eat laundry soap, do you?Sample quote, illustrating the general trend in online customer service

 So Vegan Space, an all-vegan grocery store established in August 2018 in the mostly foreign neighborhood of Haebangchon within Seoul’s Yongsan district, was a welcome addition to the local landscape.

 Pasta, lentils, oat or hazelnut milk, peanut butter, tortillas, frozen vegetables … you can find it all at Vegan Space.
 Treats like cookies, hummus, vegan yogurt and vegan Korean dumplings are there too, and that’s not a full list.
 You can get what you need without passing the meat counter or digging through piles of nonvegan products.